dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

-Returns current kernel version and the number of packages to be updated, notifies more analiticly about their source, macman or aur and can perform a system upgrade.
+Returns current kernel version and the number of packages to be updated, notifies the number of aur packages or pacman packages to be upgraded and can perform a system upgrade.

 ### Dependencies